estellederrien/python-optimizations/README.md

 # Latest news :

 10 01 2025 : I am back, plenty of things like " Queues analysis " are already done as my old french notebook but not translated yet, and the only way for me is to do a few notebooks parts, each of the days.
 Due to some lack of knowledge, I am also on the french BUT and high school terminale STL " Physical measures " directory.
 One solution for me is to stop working on the side for one year, to finish all of that, I dont know.
 I have expectations about the ODE notebook too.
 I wish I could be focused on all of that 8 hours a day.
 I am missing multiple machines scheduling optimizations too.
+Like a snail, I continue a little every day.

 22 06 2025 : Hi guyz, the ideal for me would be to add one new linear or n.l optimization a day, adding one new ODE - diff equation a day, and one new greedy algorithm a day now, but I can't guarantee I will do it.